Seshank1234/FUTURE_FS_02/README.md

 A CRM (Client Lead Management System) Application (Mini CRM)

 About the Project
 CRM is a web-based CRM designed to help users track leads, manage customer interactions, and maintain a dashboard for business growth.
 This project was built to simplify the process of organizing customer data in one centralized location.
+[My Website PASSWORD IS:future]

 Features
 User Login: Secure access to the dashboard.